rashaad-meyer/ml_masters_uct/PyTorch/Notebooks/README.md

 ## 04_deconv_pytorch_cifar

-In this experiment, 2 models were trained on the cifar dataset.
+In this experiment, 2 models were trained on the cifar10 dataset.
 Both models were using the ConvNet Tiny architecture as a backbone.
 The difference between the 2 models were that the first was using a deconv layer as its first layer and the second was using a conv layer.
 The deconv layer managed to score an accuracy that was 1% higher than the conv layer after 5 epochs

+## 07_deconv_pytorch_cifar100

+In this experiment, 2 models were trained on the cifar100 dataset.
+Both models were using the ResNet18 architecture as a backbone.
+The difference between the 2 models were that the first was using a deconv layer as its first layer and the second was using a conv layer.
+The deconv layer managed to score an accuracy of 86.2% whereas the conv layer scored an accuracy of 83.6% after 10 epochs